dell/omnia/docs/source/Roles/Monitor/index.rst

     Loki log collections and telemetry/kubernetes dashboards can viewed on the explore section of the grafana UI.

     .. image:: ../../images/Grafana_Loki.png

+    Datasources configured by Omnia can be viewed as seen below.

     .. image:: ../../images/Grafana_DataSources.png